Young Ireland rebellion: Aftermath

 John Mitchel, the most committed advocate of revolution, had been arrested early in 1848, then convicted on the purposefully–created charge of treason-felony.
 He was sentenced to transportation to Bermuda, where he joined other convicts labouring on the construction of the Royal Naval Dockyard on Ireland Island.
 He was subsequently sent to Van Diemen's Land (in present-day Tasmania, Australia) where he was soon to be joined by other leaders, such as William Smith O'Brien and Thomas Francis Meagher who had both been arrested after Ballingarry.
 John Blake Dillon escaped to France, as did three of the younger members, James Stephens, John O'Mahony and Michael Doheny.
 Meagher and John Mitchel (who had been transported there before for political activities) both managed to escape and emigrate to the United States in the early 1850s.
 They served on opposite sides of the American Civil War: Meagher serving with the Union, for which he recruited and commanded the Irish Brigade, and Mitchel allying himself with the South and living there, sending three sons to fight with the Confederacy.

-The McCormack family emigrated to the US about 1853.
+The McCormack family emigrated to the US in about 1853.
 Since that time, the McCormack house (which was owned by numerous other families after 1848) has always been known locally as the Warhouse.
 In 2004, the State decided on "Famine Warhouse 1848" as the official name of the house, which had been designated a national heritage monument.

 Fenian Brotherhood, Irish Republican Brotherhood

 After the collapse of the rebellion, James Stephens and John O'Mahony went to the Continent to avoid arrest.
-In Paris they supported themselves by teaching and with translation work and planned the next stage of "the fight to overthrow British rule in Ireland".
-In 1856 O'Mahony went to America and founded the Fenian Brotherhood in 1858.
+In Paris, they supported themselves by teaching and with translation work and planned the next stage of "the fight to overthrow British rule in Ireland".
+In 1856, O'Mahony went to America and founded the Fenian Brotherhood in 1858.
 Stephens returned to Ireland and in Dublin on St. Patrick's Day 1858, following an organising tour through the length and breadth of the country, founded the Irish counterpart of the American Fenians, the Irish Republican Brotherhood.